AFMA and economics

 Maximum economic yield

-Maximum economic yield sets limits catch at a level that aims to maximize profits for the fishery as a whole.
+Maximum economic yield sets limits catch at a level that aims to maximise profits for the fishery as a whole.
 The maximum economic yield is a sustainable limit on fishing and is most often set at catch levels below that of maximum sustainable yield. recommended by scientific research.
 The Commonwealth Harvest Strategy Policy and Guidelines helps AFMA to attain maximum economic yields for Commonwealth fisheries.
 Fishery specific harvest strategies outline how this is done for each fishery.